PatSvedberg/RecipeRepublic/README.md

 ![Index page Image](/assets/images/readme_index_image.PNG)
 ### **Create Recipe**
 The create recipe form is located on this page, accessible only to logged-in users.
 If you are not logged in and try to access this page, you will be redirected to the login page.

+**Note**!
+Since the profile page is still not 100% working as it should.
+The Private/Public option is not doing anything.
 ![Create recipe page Image](/assets/images/readme_create_image.PNG)
 ### **Browse Recipe**
 Here, the user can browse all the recipes by utilizing the search bar or filtering the list to display all recipes, food recipes, drink recipes, or vegan recipes.